JeppeKlitgaard/McClientLib/README.md

 McClientLib
 ===========

-A library written in python, for python.
+A library written in Python, for Python.
 It is (hopefully) very useful for making simple, as well as advanced MineCraft clients.

 Installation
 =====